 In the 21st century, the medium of the book continues to stimulate artists.
 Textilene by Dan Walsh is a series of mesh sheets bound like a traditional book by being hand-stitched down one edge.
 The binding implies a narrative but there is no text to be found inside and the opacity of the mesh means that the leaves can be seen through one another, challenging the conventional idea of the page as a framing device.
 Further optical effects are activated as the mesh sheets are lifted and turned.

 Walsh's exploration of minimalist themes of sequence and variation harks back to earlier books by fellow American Sol LeWitt, who explored the same ideas in books such as Four basic kinds of lines & colour (first published by the Lisson Gallery in 1977).
 Similarly, the notion of being able to see through one page to the next relates back to the die-cut holes in artists' books made in the 1970s by Swiss artist Dieter Roth.
-Walsh reiterates Roth's reminder that the book is not merely a sequence of pages but "a sequence of spaces".
+Like his predecessors, Walsh sees the book not merely as a sequence of pages but as a sequence of spaces.

-Though the ideas and intentions of artists mentioned here are wide-ranging, they are consistently self-conscious about the structure and meaning of the book as a form.
+Though the ideas and intentions of artists mentioned here are wide-ranging, they are consistently self-conscious about the structure and meaning of the book's form.
 Unlike painting or sculpture, books are designed for one-to-one interactions with the reader.
-Through these interactions, the book's form – whatever physical shape it might take – is explored by the reader and in doing so, the artist's idea is 'read'.
-What made the 1960s such an exciting time in the history of the book was that it was no longer a passive vessel for content but a specific visual medium with its own possibilities and limitations: a new space in which ideas could be activated.
+Through these interactions, the book – whatever physical shape it might take – is explored by the reader and in doing so, the artist's idea is 'read'.
+What made the 1960s onwards such an exciting time in the history of the book was that it was no longer a passive vessel for content but a specific visual medium with its own possibilities and limitations: a new space in which ideas could be activated.